-Making paper flowers with your Cricut is one of the most fun craft projects to do with your cutting machine, and once you get the hang of it, it’s also very easy (I promise!).
+Use my large paper flower template and learn how to make paper flowers with Cricut.
+This is one of the most fun craft projects to create with your cutting machine, and once you get the hang of it, it’s also very easy (I promise!).

 In this tutorial, we are going to make a large paper flower based on a Rose.
 The large Rose is a more involved project than a small flower, like an Anemone, because of the many petals involved.

 This article may contain affiliate links to Amazon and/or other products in the form of clickable text links or images.
 Should you purchase something through one of these links, I may receive a small commission, at no extra cost to you.
 You can read my disclosure policy here.

 There are a number of ways you can make these paper flowers, which I will cover in the next paragraph, but for the purposes of this article, I am going to show you how to do this using a Cricut cutting machine.

 Specifically a Cricut Maker, my favorite cutting machine ever, which I use on an almost daily basis!

 As I talked about above, you can use your Cricut cutting machine, or any cutting machine that accepts SVG files, to make paper flowers.

 This makes for a very accurate and precisely cut flower.
 This tutorial can be completed with most cutting machines, so if you have any Cricut machine, like the Explore series or a Cricut Joy, you can make these.

 SIDE NOTE: The Cricut Joy is a much smaller machine, so you may struggle to make larger flowers with the Joy unless you resize and cut the petals individually.